 Our Approach

-WC&S uses the models of Sanctuary, JARS, and WCBS to live out our values of SUCCESS.
+WC&S uses the Sanctuary Model, JARS, and WCBS to live out our values of SUCCESS.
 Every day, these three systems help us remained aligned with our goals and with each other, working together to realize our vision of ending domestic violence and creating safe spaces for help, healing, and hope.

 The Sanctuary Model is a holistic approach to helping injured children and adults recover from damaging effects of domestic violence through trauma-informed care, compassion, and mindfulness.
 It guides all WC&S programs in creating an organizational culture and a cohesive context for healing from psychological and social traumatic experiences.
 The Sanctuary Model was developed in the 1980s by Dr. Sandra Bloom and her team at the Sanctuary Institute.